dibakarpatro/Gourav-shellscripts/README.md

 ## Credits

-All credits for these scripts go to **Gaurav Sharma**, from whom I have learned and gained knowledge about bash scripting.
+All credits for these scripts go to **Gourav Sharma**, from whom I have learned and gained knowledge about bash scripting.